TJ-Albertson/resume/index.md

 ### What I want to do

 I am interested in any kind of development.
 Although it is evident that I am most knowledgeable in Full Stack web development

-### About Me

-I am 21 years old.
-I have spent most of my life in Southeast Missouri.
-I have been interested in computers and programming since I was young.

 ### Other technical knowledge